 Has this internship experience impacted you as a person and on your future career plan and how?

-It has reminded me of the simple meaning of being a changemaker.
+It has reminded me of what it means to make an impact in the community .
 I always know that I want to work on the non-profit industry to engage, connect and transform different parties in the community.
 This internship provided me a hands-on experience to have a taste of working in Hong Kong and learning by action.
 I discovered my inner voices and strength through having the interview with AFAC teams which created my sense of community.
 I become more confident to share my thoughts and ask for feedback to grow mentally and physically.